braice/MuMuDVB/doc/README.txt

 Use this when you want to control the name of the channels, and wich channel you want to stream.

-- You have to add 'autoconfiguration=1' in the head of your config file.
+- You have to add 'autoconfiguration=partial' in the head of your config file.
 - For each channel, you have to set:
- * the Ip adress
+ * the Ip adress (except if multicast=0)
+ * the Unicast port (if you use unicast)
  * the name
  * the PMT PID